Your First Charter: 5 Essential Resources for New Modern Skippers | Modern Sailing

 Our electronic charter forms are more than just pre-departure and post-charter paperwork.
 They contain important information to help reduce your risk of accident or injury.
 When a charterer skims over or skips "the fine print" and unknowingly ventures into hazardous areas or behaviors on the water, unnecessary damage or loss can occur, for which the charterer will unfortunately be liable.

-On the day of your charter, be sure to bring a mobile device able to access the Internet and your email, as you will need this technology to complete the "Boat Check-Out" (pre-charter) and "Boat Check-In" (post-charter) forms.
+On the day of your charter, be sure to bring a mobile device able to access the Internet and your email, as you will need this technology to complete the "Boat Pre-Cruise" (Check-Out) and "Boat Check-In" (post-cruise) forms.
 We recommend that you carry your mobile device in a waterproof pouch on a lanyard to prevent its loss to the drink.
 A customer service representative will send you an email with links to both charter forms on the morning of your charter.

 The screenshots below show the three most important areas of the form to focus on (circled in green).